grosser/gem_of_thrones/Readme.md

     Thread.new do
       loop do
-        # if there is no king or the old king did not do anything, this yields
+        # if I can be king (there is no king or the old king did not do anything)
         if aspirant.rise_to_power
           # do something that should only be done by one
         end
-        sleep 30 # use a timeout lower then the throne timeout end
+        sleep 30 # if you choose a timeout greater then the throne timeout the king will always change end
     end